Superdeterminism Without Conspiracy: Bell's Theorem

-Fig \ref{fig3} illustrates a space-time diagram where a photonic source emits two entangled photons.
-These are measured by Alice and Bob's detectors with nominal settings $x=0$ and $y=0$ and exact settings $X_0$ and $Y_0$.
+Fig \ref{fig3} illustrates a space-time diagram where a photonic source emits two entangled photons. $\mathcal S$ is a spacelike hypersurface through the event where the particles were emitted by the source.
+The photons are measured by Alice and Bob's detectors with nominal settings $x$ and $y$ and exact settings $X$ and $Y$.
 The nominal settings are determined by two PRNGs shown in the figure.
 By the discussion above, the particle's hidden variables $\lambda$, together with the parities $P_x$ and $P_y$, determine these exact settings.
-In Fig \ref{fig3}, we divide $\lambda$ into two components, $\lambda_A$ corresponding to information in the past light cone of Alice's measurement event, and $\lambda_B$ corresponding to information in the past light cone of Bob's measurement event.
+We suppose that, consistent with the counterfactual violation of (\ref{rat1}) and (\ref{rat2}), $\bold X \cdot \bold Y \in \mathbb Q$ but $\bold X \cdot \bold Y' \notin \mathbb Q$ and $\bold X' \cdot \bold Y' \notin \mathbb Q$